nabla-ml/nabla/docs/contributing/deploy_docs.md

 ## Automatic Deployment with GitHub Actions

-The Nabla documentation is automatically built and deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+The Nabla documentation is automatically built and deployed to GitHub Pages whenever changes are pushed to the `main` or `nabla-python` branch.
 This process is handled by a GitHub Actions workflow defined in `.github/workflows/docs.yml`.

 ### How It Works